THE MAGIC TORTOISE TAIJIQUAN SCHOOL

 PURPOSE: to encourage students to make steady progress in their practice of Taijiquan; to define a path of knowledge and experience which we believe will lead to competence; and to recognize personal achievement on that path.

 OPTIONS.
 The Magic Tortoise advancement program presents a choice between two options.
-The informal option allows students to forgo public recognition of their progress.
+The informal option allows students to forego public recognition of their progress.
 Those who choose this option will of course receive full support and guidance in their studies, and all the opportunities the school has to offer, including -- if they wish -- periodic evaluations (see below).

 The formal option in the Magic Tortoise advancement program is known as the “color system.”
 The colors, worn as sashes around the waist, represent increasing commitment and observable improvement in the practice of Taijiquan.
 The five steps in the system correspond to “the five phases of change,” or wuxing, in a sequence that symbolizes the process of creative transformation.
-The colors and their elements are: green (wood), red (fire), yellow (earth), silver (metal), and blue/black (water), represented in this system by purple.
+The colors and their elements are: green (wood), red (fire), yellow (earth), silver (metal), and blue/black (water), the last represented in this system by purple.

 With diligent effort, some students may achieve purple in four to five years.
 The colors are markers along a path of personal growth in the art, but they measure only the first few steps.
 While an accomplishment to be proud of, purple does not signify that one has completed study -- only that one has made a good start.